-West Africa Oil and Gas Upstream Market - Growth, Trends, and Forecasts (2020 - 2025)
+West Africa Oil & Gas Upstream Market Size

-Need a report that reflects how COVID-19 has impacted this market and its growth?
+Need a report that reflects how COVID-19 has impacted this market and it's growth?

 The recent offshore discovery of oil and gas in Senegal showcases the potential of the West African offshore region, which is largely untapped, for which the National Oil Company of Senegal, PETROSEN, officially launched the licensing round for 12 blocks in January 2020.
 Also, there are several other offshore discoveries recorded in the region, which are expected to create a lucrative opportunity for oil and gas upstream companies to invest in this region.

 Nigeria dominated the market due to a large number of upstream projects coming up in the country due to operators gaining confidence and the increased production, with a rise in crude oil prices after a slump.
 Therefore, Nigeria is expected to dominate the market during the forecast period.

 West Africa Oil & Gas Upstream Industry Segmentation

 The West African oil and gas upstream market report includes:

 |Location of Deployment|

 |Rest of West Africa|